yingkitlee/Getting-and-Cleaning-Data-Project/Codebook.md

 * **Tidy data**
  * Melt data based on id_labels and measure by data_labels
- * Apply mean function to dataset using dcast function
+ * dcast molten dataset and apply mean function
  * Output data to file